sleepjie/Valanar/Valanar Superdocument.md

 A picturesque town known for its vineyards and wine production, though prone to wildfires due to its dry summers.
 ###### **East Fold**
 **Hardale Hall**
 The capital city of Nydessa and its oldest human settlement.
 Built near **Moon Lake**, it serves as the royal seat and the heart of Nydessan governance.
+Construction of the city was initially ordered by the Black Empire and completed in 144BV, the penultimate year of the Conquering.

 **Kraghammer**
 An underground city symbolising Dwarven resilience and craftsmanship constructed in the subterranean caverns beneath Hardale Hall after a large population of Dwarrow refugees from Khard fled the country during its first civil war.
 Known for its deep mines and legendary forges, it operates with relative autonomy but remains crucial to Nydessa’s economy.